Mesothelioma claims: the difference between a living client claim and a fatal claim

 A claim for a hospice can also be included.

-- c) Aids and Equipment.
-Compensation can again be recovered for aids and equipment purchased to help the mesothelioma victim.
+Compensation can be recovered for aids and equipment purchased to help the mesothelioma victim.

 The amount of compensation recovered in a successful mesothelioma claim varies considerably from one case to another because the compensation is assessed on factors which are very specific to the individual or their dependants.

-There are differences between the items that can be claimed for a living mesothelioma client and for their Estate/dependants.
+There are differences between the items that can be claimed for a living mesothelioma client and for their estate or dependents.
 Sometimes, the amount of compensation received will be similar whether the case settles for the mesothelioma victim or those left behind but in some cases the value could be significantly higher or lower in one claim.
-Whatever the circumstances, our expert mesothelioma lawyers will always treat every claim individually and will advise accordingly.